analogue-stick/badge-2024-documentation/docs/tildagon-apps/reference/sasppu.md

 Instead, micropython uses a binding model.
 Any instance of a state, background or sprite may become synchronised with the underlying static version by calling `.bind`.
 By default, this will copy the current values into your version - if you wish to store the values you have you may call `.bind(True)`.

 Once bound, all reads and writes to the class will be performed on the static versions of the class.
-Once finished, the class may be `unbound`, where afterwards its data is seperate from the underlying static values.
+Once finished, the class may be `unbound`, where afterwards its data is separate from the underlying static values.

 You may also call `get_bind_point`, which returns whether a class is bound, and if applicable where.